February 20, 2015

 UNFAIR LABOUR PRACTICES AND EMPLOYER COMMUNICATIONS

 Because every employee is entitled to join a trade union and participate in its lawful activities, the Labour Relations Code prohibits any conduct that might interfere with this right.
 Anyone who engages in such prohibited conduct is said to have committed an unfair labour practice.
 Employers should note carefully what they can and cannot say or do during a union organizing campaign or collective bargaining.

 Scope of Employer Communication During Union Organizing

 The scope of permissible employer communications with employees during a union organizing campaign is difficult to define precisely.
-It is important to note that restrictions on employer communications are effective at the very beginning of a union’s organizing drive, even before an application for certification is filed.
-Recent amendments to the Code have further restricted employer speech during union organizing campaigns.
-The following guidance applies:
+It is important to note that restrictions on employer communications first apply at the very beginning of a union’s organizing drive, even before an application for certification is filed.
+The following guidance applies with respect to employer speech during union organizing campaigns

 - An employer may communicate to an employee a statement of fact or opinion reasonably held with respect to an employer’s business.

 - An employer’s communication must not be intimidating or coercive.

 - Coercion is defined as any effort by an employer to invoke some form of force, threat or undue compulsion for the purpose of controlling or influencing an employee’s freedom to participate in union activities.

 - The employer’s right to communication does not extend to encouraging employees to take a certain course of action in relation to a union organizing drive, nor does it extend to an employer’s attempt to discover which employees signed membership cards.

 Both the content and the communication methods used by the employer will typically be considered.